lupyuen/pinephone-nuttx/README.md

 This prints "012" to the Serial Console as NuttX boots.

+`up_putc` prints directly to the UART Port by writing to the UART Register.
+So it's safe to be called as NuttX boots.

 # GIC Register Dump

 Below is the dump of PinePhone's registers for [Arm Generic Interrupt Controller version 2](https://developer.arm.com/documentation/ihi0048/latest/)...